Koi no Kisetsu

 "Koi no Kisetsu" (恋の季節) is the debut single by the Japanese band Pinky & Killers.
-Written by Tokiko Iwatani and Taku Izumi, the single was released on July 20, 1968 by King Records.
+Written by Tokiko Iwatani and Taku Izumi, the single was released through King Records on July 20, 1968.
 A musical film based on the song was released by Shochiku in 1969.

 Background

 "Koi no Kisetsu" earned Pinky & Killers the New Artist Award at the 10th Japan Record Awards in December 1968.
 The band also performed the song on the 19th Kōhaku Uta Gassen that year, making them the first mixed group to perform on NHK's New Year's Eve special.
-After much deliberation, the show's producers assigned the band to the Red team, as vocalist Yōko Kon ("Pinky") was the band leader.
+After much deliberation, the show's producers assigned the band to the female-oriented Red team, as vocalist Yōko Kon ("Pinky") was the band leader.

 The song was featured in the soundtrack of the 2009 anime film Evangelion: 2.0 You Can (Not) Advance.

 Commercial performance

-The single stayed at No. 1 on Oricon's singles chart for 17 combined weeks from September 23, 1968 to January 20, 1969 and landed at No. 3 on Oricon's 1968 year-ending chart and at No. 4 on Oricon's 1969 year-ending chart, selling over 2.7 million copies.
+The single stayed at No. 1 on Oricon's weekly singles chart for 17 combined weeks from September 23, 1968 to January 20, 1969 and landed at No. 3 on Oricon's 1968 year-ending chart and at No. 4 on Oricon's 1969 year-ending chart, selling over 2.7 million copies.
 The song was ranked at No. 18 on Oricon's historical singles chart.